-System administrators play a critical role in the increasingly digitised world of business that we live in today.
+System administrators play a critical role in the increasingly digitised business world we live in today.
 Their responsibility to maintain the smooth running of the IT systems of a business makes them a highly valued component of any business model.
 The rise of remote working, globalisation, and the greater adoption of technology means that businesses are now more reliant than ever on their IT systems.
-The successful running of these systems enables the success of the business itself, so a staggering amount of trust is therefore invested in the system administrator role.
+The successful running of these systems enables the business’s success, so a staggering amount of trust is therefore invested in the system administrator role.

 The responsibilities of system administrators

-Generally speaking, system administrators are responsible for installing, upgrading, and monitoring the hardware and software solutions of a company.
-Some might argue that this role is becoming less relevant as traditional IT systems are being replaced with cloud-based solutions.
+Generally speaking, system administrators are responsible for installing, upgrading, and monitoring a company’s hardware and software solutions.
+Some might argue that this role is becoming less relevant as traditional IT systems are replaced with cloud-based solutions.
 However, cloud-based services are not always the best possible option for a business.
-They can create more hassle, and demand more resources and specialist skills than alternative systems.
-Even in cases when cloud-based solutions are viable, there is still a need for someone to maintain network connections and security to protect business operations.
-Further, the responsibility of system administrators to maintain a company’s hardware and software solutions includes the role of working out how to integrate different components of a business’s technology, so that all systems work together in harmony and with ease.
+They can create more hassle and demand more resources and specialist skills than alternative systems.
+Even when cloud-based solutions are viable, someone still needs to maintain network connections and security to protect business operations.
+Further, the responsibility of system administrators to maintain a company’s hardware and software solutions includes working out how to integrate different components of a business’s technology so that all systems work together in harmony and with ease.

-Finally, system administrators are responsible for staying up-to-date with the latest technological trends to provide their business with cutting-edge upgraded technological solutions, which enhances the efficiency of business operations.
+Finally, system administrators are responsible for staying up-to-date with the latest technological trends to provide their business with cutting-edge upgraded technical solutions, enhancing business operations’ efficiency.
 In summary, system administrators will always be required to install, upgrade and monitor the IT systems of a company, even when this is achieved remotely.

 System Administrators are also responsible for protecting the security and confidentiality of the data which IT systems store and handle in a business.
-This is a critical function in the modern age, where cyberattacks are on the rise around the world as more businesses rely on and develop more expansive digital systems.
-In the UK alone, 130 000 businesses were targeted by a cyberattack in 2018.
-In the US, 4000 ransomware attacks have occurred on a daily basis since 2016.
+This is a critical function in the modern age, where cyberattacks are on the rise worldwide as more businesses rely on and develop more expansive digital systems.
+In the UK alone, 130,000 businesses were targeted by a cyberattack in 2018.
+In the US, 4,000 ransomware attacks have occurred daily since 2016.
 Cyberattacks are devastating for small and large companies, resulting in severe financial, legal, and economic consequences that either leave long-lasting effects or threaten the very existence of businesses themselves.

 Richard Clarke, who previously held the position of National Security Coordinator in the US, emphasised the importance of protecting the security of all business relations when he said: “If you spend more on coffee than on IT security, you will be hacked.
 What’s more, you deserve to be hacked”.
-Hence, the role of system administrators in maintaining the security of IT systems is crucial.
+Hence, system administrators’ role in maintaining IT systems’ security is crucial.

-Finally, system administrators are responsible for providing technical assistance, and troubleshooting technological issues.
+Finally, system administrators provide technical assistance and troubleshoot technological issues.
 By providing technical support when issues arise, system administrators help to minimise the downtime an organisation has to face when inevitable malfunctions occur.

 This helps to reduce the wasted time, money, and energy of a business and its employees.
-Also, technical assistance helps to enhance communication between the business and their clients, as well as communication between employees.
-System Administrators, therefore, helps to transform business needs into technological realities.
-Finally, the technical support that system administrators provide helps a business to ensure that every component of their IT system is performing at its best and that employees are utilising the maximum potential of the systems they have access to.
+Also, technical assistance enhances communication between the business and their clients, as well as between employees.
+System Administrators, therefore, help to transform business needs into technological realities.
+Finally, the technical support system administrators provide helps a business ensure that every component of their IT system performs at its best and that employees are utilising the maximum potential of the systems they have access to.

 Requirements to be a System Administrator

 There is no ultimate route to becoming a System Administrator, and there are many paths available for prospective employees to take.
-There are however different types of desirable experience, qualities, and qualifications, which can effectively prepare candidates for the role and help their CV to stand out against others.
-A degree in a technical subject like Computer Science will provide individuals with a good foundation of technical knowledge which they can then build upon.
-An understanding of system security, the different operating systems available, data backup/recovery as well as scripts in Python and other languages, are all important to develop to succeed as a System Administrator.
+However, there are different types of desirable experience, qualities, and qualifications which can effectively prepare candidates for the role and help their CV stand out against others.
+A degree in a technical subject like Computer Science will provide individuals with a good foundation of technical knowledge, which they can then build upon.
+An understanding of system security, the different operating systems available, data backup/recovery, and scripts in Python and other languages are all important to develop to succeed as a System Administrator.
 Further, certifications in specific server programs and work experience or internships in relevant fields will also help a candidate’s chances of securing a system administrator role.

 In addition to technical know-how and relevant work experience, prospective system administrators should have good communication skills; this will be important for helping employees and clients with troubleshooting technical issues.
-A good problem-solving attitude, and a thorough understanding of a company’s overall objectives, will also impress interviewers.
+A good problem-solving attitude and a thorough understanding of a company’s objectives will impress interviewers.

 In summary, system administrators are highly valued roles in all business models.
-They provide important functions of ensuring the smooth running of IT systems of a business and are relied on to provide technical support and ensure the privacy of business data and communications.
-While there is no traditional path to become a System Administrator, a technical degree, relevant work experience, and a problem-solving attitude will help to secure a role.
+They provide essential functions to ensure the smooth running of the IT systems of a business.
+They are relied on to provide technical support and ensure the privacy of business data and communications.
+While there is no traditional path to becoming a System Administrator, a technical degree, relevant work experience, and a problem-solving attitude will help to secure a role.